“I can’t wait to go through this box of receipts and manually enter all of the expenses into excel!” said no one ever.

 As tiresome and unappealing as it is, appropriate expense reporting processes are critical to a company’s success; not only may excellent cost reporting give several chances for tax refunds, but a lack of expense reporting can lead to major difficulty in the case of an audit.

 To ensure that expense reporting is carried out correctly and effectively, it is important to understand the different types of expenses that businesses can incur, and how those expenses relate to tax deduction laws.

 Regarding tax deductions, these are the expenses that are deemed ‘ordinary and necessary’ by tax offices.

-Media fees for television and newspaper/magazine ads, business cards, fliers, and displays
+Media fees for television and newspaper/magazine ads, business cards, flyers, and displays

-Service fees, checking costs, check imprinting, and costs and penalties
+Service fees, checking costs, check to imprint, and costs and penalties

 Shipping, handling, and mail